Skip to content

 To enable Google Analytics 4:

-1. In your homebase fork, go to Settings → Secrets and variables → Actions
+1. In your generated repository, go to Settings → Secrets and variables → Actions

 2. Add a secret named GOOGLE_ANALYTICS_ID with your G-XXXXXXXXXX measurement ID